Amy Allen (songwriter): Style and influences

-Allen has cited bands like The Cranberries and The Cure as influences on Amy & The Engine.
-In a 2020 interview with Variety, Allen stated that she prefers to write darker, more serious songs and that she felt the single "Adore You" was her first "feel-good song".
+Allen has cited bands like The Cranberries and The Cure as being influences for Amy & The Engine.
+In a 2020 interview with Variety, she said that she prefers to write darker, more serious songs and she felt the single "Adore You" was her first "feel-good song".
+Joseph Coscarelli with the New York Times wrote that Allen's influences are the "'90s" girls - Sheryl Crow, Alanis Morissette, and Melissa Etheridge in addition to the Cocteau Twins and Edie Brickell.